-The School of Theology Library hosts a weekly workshop series Wednesdays at 1pm in the Library Instruction Room (209).
-These workshops, hosted by several of our library staff, are designed to assist our users with locating and accessing resources vital for their research, mastering use of software like Bibleworks, and properly citing sources and avoiding instances of plagiarism.
+The STH Library hosts a weekly workshop series Wednesdays at 1pm in the Library Instruction Room (209).
+These workshops are designed to assist our users with locating and accessing resources for their research, beginning use of software like Bibleworks, and properly citing sources and avoiding instances of plagiarism.
 Check out our Spring 2017 Library Workshop Calendar!

 The most up-to-date slides and handouts from workshops are available below!

 Plagiarism is a serious concern and one that the university takes very seriously.
 Plagiarism involves using the work of someone else and failing to give proper credit or acknowledgment, thereby claiming the information as your own.
 While professors will expect you to use outside sources when doing your research, they will also expect you to acknowledge the work of those authors you have chosen to use in your paper.
-At Boston University, all students are expected to have read or be familiar with the university policy on plagiarism.
+At BU, all students are expected to have read or be familiar with the university policy on plagiarism.
 Check out our following resources below and our slideshow here.

 Representing the work of another as one’s own.
 Plagiarism includes but is not limited to the following: copying the answers of another student on an examination, copying or restating the work or ideas of another person or persons in any oral or written work (printed or electronic) without citing the appropriate source, and collaborating with someone else in an academic endeavor without acknowledging his or her contribution.
 Plagiarism can consist of acts of commission-appropriating the words or ideas of another-or omission failing to acknowledge/document/credit the source or creator of words or ideas (see below for a detailed definition of plagiarism).
 It also includes colluding with someone else in an academic endeavor without acknowledging his or her contribution, using audio or video footage that comes from another source (including work done by another student) without permission and acknowledgement of that source. -From the BU School of Theology Code of Academic Conduct